 Kitty runs a brothel in Nazi Germany where the soldiers come to "relax".
 Recording devices have been installed in each room by a power hungry army official, who plans to use the information to blackmail Hitler and gain power himself.

 An Italian high school student named Andrea becomes infatuated with Giulia, an older woman he sees outside his classroom window.
 Giulia's fiancé, a leftist radical, has been jailed and is ...
 See full summary »

 Christian (Robert Hoffman) and his girlfriend are taking a walk on a deserted beach when they discover a woman's body lying.
 A closer look proves that she's alive.
 The next day Christian ...
 See full summary »

 Based on the infamous novel by Leopold Sacher-Masoch this fine film follows the perverted passions of a young couple as Severin watches the beautiful Wanda writhing naked amongst furs.
 His disturbing peeping tomism triggers off a whirlpool of emotions due to a childhood episode which punishes voyeurism with pain.Written by

-It was filmed in 1969 for the German market, like Venus in Furs (1969).
-In 1973 it was released in Italy for the first time and immediately confiscated by the authorities.
-In 1975 it was released again in Italy after all the sex scenes were cut and replaced with plotless judicial scenes.
+This movie was filmed in 1969 for the German market, like Venus in Furs (1969).
+It was banned by Italian censors in 1975. it was finally released in Italy after all the sex scenes were cut and replaced with judicial scenes.
 See more »

 Was this review helpful to you?